-Dorset Council Biodiversity Net Gain - Guidance for Applicants and Agents sets out Dorset Councils position about BNG, the background to BNG and the planning process.
+Dorset Council Biodiversity Net Gain information sets out Dorset Councils position about BNG, the background to BNG and the planning process.

 Applicants are encouraged to make use of the Council's pre application advice service to further understand the specific requirements in relation to their site.
 A planning performance agreement (PPA) may be requested for larger and more complex sites.